 1017 Wealthy St. SE

-The building that now houses Testa Rossa Pizzeria was once occupied by the African Community Center, and this mural on the rear of the structure pays homage to the war refugees who came from various African countries to start new lives in Grand Rapids.
+The building that now houses Testa Rossa Italian Ristorante was once occupied by the African Community Center, and this mural on the rear of the structure pays homage to the war refugees who came from various African countries to start new lives in Grand Rapids.
 Seven artists – Dennis Nagelkirk, Carrie Andrews, Ruby Miller, Teresa Zbiciak, Jason Rood, Julia Greenway and Colleen O’Donnell – contributed to the mural, which is on the north side of the street.

 Follow Wealthy about 150 feet east to the intersection of Wealthy and Robey Place.